ChintanVachhani/dropbox-prototype/README.md

   npm start
 ```

-**Note : Please make sure your MySQL is running.** Also `npm3` is required to install dependencies properly.
+**Note : Please make sure your MySQL is running and has a database named 'dropbox-prototype'.** Also `npm3` is required to install dependencies properly.

 ## Available Commands